devblook/akropolis/README.md

 ### Compile

-Compiling Akropolis is pretty simple, just one command and you're ready to go:
+Compiling Akropolis is pretty simple, just one command, and you're ready to go:

 **Linux (and other UNIX derivatives):**